msh2481/LanguageTransfer/thesis/main.typ

       email: "mbudnikov@constructor.university",
     ),
   ),
   abstract: [

 Large Language Models are becoming increasingly capable and useful, but one of the bottlenecks is the amount of data required to train a model for a certain task, because the more data is used the more compute is need, and moreover, if the current scaling trends continue, soon there will not be enough high-quality data for even bigger models @villalobos2022will.
 At the same time, recent research shows @eldan2023tinystories @gunasekar2023textbooks that data efficiency can be vastly improved by using datasets tailored for better learning.
 Still, the high-level mechanisms of learning in LLMs remain poorly understood, as exemplified by suprising findings that pre-training a model on a simple algorithmic task can lead to improvements in language modelling @papadimitriou2020learning.
 Thus, better understanding of the mechanisms of transfer learning is an important open question.

-    In this work I focus on several algorithmic datasets and transfer learning from them to English, and try several approaches to analyze them deeper.
+In this work I focus on several algorithmic datasets and transfer learning from them to English, and employ diverse array of tehniques to analyze them deeper.
+In particular, I analyze the structure of the space of fine-tuned embeddings and the information contained in them and propose a plausible hypothesis regarding the algorithm implemented by the model internally.
+Also a new natural language understanding benchmark for tiny models is proposed and used to evaluate the capabilities of the fine-tuned models on a diverse set of tasks.

-    #note[Write about the results.]
   ],
   bibliography-file: "refs.bib",
 )